Entov/droid-knowledge-assistant/README.md

 - Source-aware answers
 - Local vectorstore generation
 - Reproducible ingestion and chunking pipeline
 The project is designed to run locally and does not require a paid API key when using Ollama.
-Of course, if you have an API key you can also use it. c:
+Of course, if you hace an API key yo can also use it (instructions are below).

 ---

 ## Repository Structure